This article was last edited over 3 years ago. Information here may no longer be accurate. Please proceed with caution, and feel free to contact me.

 Here is my source installation.
 XP running on a 10GB IDE disk using 100% of the available disk space.

 Now, power off the computer and connect your SATA drive.
 If you have SATA ports already built into your computer then you should be able to connect a drive that way and skip the next step.
 However, if you are adding a SATA drive to a computer without SATA support, like me, then you will need a SATA controller card.
 These cards are relatively cheap.

 Do NOT unplug the old IDE drive yet.
 We need both the old and the new drives connected at once so that we can clone one to the other.

-You may use this as an opporunity to clean out some of the dust inside.
+You may use this as an opportunity to clean out some of the dust inside.

 We have SATA hardware support!

 If your computer did not have SATA support, then you probably do not have newer SATA disk power cables.
 An adapter like this works great to convert your existing molex power cables to work on newer SATA drives.
 You can get these cheap on sites like Newegg.com.

 Boot back into Windows.
 If you added a SATA controller to your computer like I did, then you will have to install the drivers for that SATA controller so that XP will detect the drive.
 It is VERY important to do this before we clone the drive.